What is Radiation?

 The scientific unit of measurement for radiation dose is the Gray (Gy), which is a measure of the amount of X-ray energy absorbed per unit mass.
 Other radiation units include rad, rem, roentgen, and Sievert.

 We are exposed to radiation from natural sources all the time.
-According to recent estimates, the average person in the United States receives an effective dose of about 3 milliSieverts (mSv) per year from naturally occurring radioactive materials and cosmic rays, which is radiation that comes from outer space.
+According to recent estimates, the average person in the United States receives an effective dose of about 3 milliSieverts (mSv) per year from naturally occurring radioactive materials.
 These natural “background” doses vary throughout the country.